 - Additional banquet tickets will be available for purchase after May 1, 2017.

 To register for the Campus Meal Package click

 Cancellations will be accepted in writing only (electronic or hard copy) until July 30, 2017.
 Refunds will reflect a 30% cancellation fee.
 After the July 30 deadline, no refunds will be issued.
 Notification of cancellation should be sent electronically to the symposium registrar, Charlene Brown at firstname.lastname@example.org

-Hotel accommodations have been reserved for symposium delegates at three hotels in Camrose.
+Hotel accommodations have been reserved for symposium delegates at four hotels in Camrose.
 Delegates wishing hotel accommodation must book directly with the conference hotels.
 When booking, reference the International Kodály Symposium to receive a conference rate.